Microsites for arts projects (revisited)

 Creative Commons Attribution-NonCommercial-ShareAlike 4.0 International Licence .

-Permissions for use outside the scope of the above licence should initially be sought through the contact form .
+Permissions for use outside the scope of the above licence should be sought by contacting us .

 Images, videos, or other media used in this blog post, whether as creative works discussed by the text or for illustrative purposes, are not covered by this licence and may be subject to different licences or restrictions.
 Please contact the copyright holder.